Back to Blog

 You don't need a PhD to use this.

-1. Go to console.groq.com and sign up.
+1. Go to `console.groq.com` and sign up.

-1. Generate an API Key.
+1. Generate an API Key (and keep it a secret!).